 Dan McCole is an associate professor of tourism and sustainability in the department of Community Sustainability.

 - Ph.D. - University of Minnesota

 Dan McCole’s teaching, research and outreach focus on the role of natural resource and agricultural-based tourism in contributing to community sustainability.
 His work combines the foundations and principles of business and management systems with a deep understanding of the role leisure in peoples’ lives.
 As a social scientist, Dan brings together business fields of study (marketing, human resources, organizational development, finance and operations) with other social sciences related to the field of leisure (e.g., psychology, sociology and economics).
 Further, he uses research methods and analysis to bring a scientific approach to solving problems related to the development and management of tourism and recreation organizations.
-Some of his recent work involves the identification of sustainability indicators and impact assessment of programs that aim to improve community sustainability.
+Some of his recent work involves wine tourism’s role in rural community sustainability.

 Dan’s Current and Recent Projects Include:

 A USDA funded project involving wine tourism in the northern United States.
-Initiatives include profiling tasting room visitors, understanding wine tourism behavior and collaboration in the wine tourism industry.
+Initiatives include profiling tasting room visitors, understanding collaboration in the wine industry and wine tourism consumer behavior.

 A Sea Grant funded Integrated Assessment involving the coastal areas of Michigan’s Thumb region.
 The region is working collaboratively to find new ways of using its resources to attract tourists after the collapse of the Chinook Salmon fishery in Lake Huron.

 A project funded by Oakland County Parks that examines how various park attractions can contribute to a more sustainable community.
 The focus of the project thus far has been on attractions such as farmer’s markets, a greenhouse complex, nature-based education programs, a proposed off-road vehicle park and a heritage sports center.